arrafialam1/arrafialam1/README.md

 ## 🏆 **What I'm Working On**
 - Gaining deeper expertise in Python, SQL, and Power BI.
-- Preparing for an MSc in **Data Science & Analytics** to sharpen my technical capabilities.
+- Preparing for an MSc in **AI & Data Science** to sharpen my technical capabilities.
 - Enhancing my portfolio with projects that will help me achieve my academic and professional goals.

 ---